 Original Air Date: February 26th, 2002

 In an alternate universe, this might very well be the last ever episode of 24.
-It’s strange to think that there might be somewhere where 24 didn’t last an initial eight seasons, gained a revival season four years later and then a spin-off a few years after that, but if there is such a place then the image of the Bauer family reunited is where 24 concluded for good, a dazzling little experiment and a wonderful one and done season of television.
+It’s strange to think that there might be somewhere that 24 didn’t last an initial eight seasons, gained a revival season four years later and then a spin-off a few years after that, but if there is such a place then the image of the Bauer family reunited is where 24 concluded for good, a dazzling little experiment and a wonderful one-and-done season of television.

 Sure, there are certain elements that might have been left unresolved; who is Andre Drazen and why did he want to make it so personal?
 What will happen to Palmer now that he’s decided to put aside his quest for the truth and run for President as per the demands of the people backing him?
 What’s next for Jack now that he’s on his way back to CTU?

 Thankfully, the series did get picked up, in what was shaping up to be a not so good year for the Fox Network who clearly didn’t want to lose what was a very distinctive newcomer to their schedules.
 Its ratings were not stellar, but the reviews are overwhelmingly positive in some quarters.